IsItDanOrAi/ComfyUI-On-Set-Studio/README.md

    up with `...\ComfyUI\custom_nodes\ComfyUI-On-Set-Studio\`.
 2. Restart ComfyUI.
 The **On-Set Studio** node appears in your node list, with an **Open On-Set UI** button that launches the editor in a new browser tab.
-3. Add a character (below) — the editor opens to an empty stage until you do.
+3. Add a character (below).
+The editor opens to an empty stage until you do.

 The editor ships prebuilt, so there's nothing to compile.
 You only need the build steps if you're modifying the source (see **Building for development**).